TUNING GUIDE TABLE OF CONTENTS

 - Making significant upgrades to the bike

-For the purpose of this British Customs tuning guide we are focusing on what to do for upgrades to the intake and exhaust, and typical BC upgrades that require tuning the bike are as follows:
+For this tuning guide, we are focusing on what to do for upgrades to the intake and exhaust, and typical upgrades that require tuning the bike are:

 - Intake (Air Filter, Air Box Removal Kits, Snorkel)

 - Exhaust (Slip-ons, 2-1 Full Systems, 2-2 Full Systems)

 CARBURETTED TUNING CHART

 For 2001-2007 Air Cooled Triumphs with Slip-On Exhausts, Full Systems, and Performance Packages (Slip-On Exhaust or Full System + Air Box Removal Kit + Air Injection Removal Kit).